hpcugent/vsc_user_docs/mkdocs/docs/HPC/linux-tutorial/manipulating_files_and_directories.md

 #### Removing a directory: "rmdir"

-You can remove directories using `rm -r directory`, however, this is error prone and can ruin your day if you make a mistake in typing.
+You can remove directories using `rm -r directory`, however, this is error-prone and can ruin your day if you make a mistake in typing.
 To prevent this type of error, you can remove the contents of a directory using `rm` and then finally removing the directory with:
 <pre><code>$ <b>rmdir directory</b>